 - Physical therapy and exercise therapy, including massage and other gentle techniques applied to deep muscles and joints for therapeutic purposes

 - Lifestyle counseling.
 Many medical conditions can be treated with foods and nutritional supplements, with fewer complications and side effects.

 - Acupuncture.
 Some of our naturopathic oncology providers also provide acupuncture therapies.

 Our naturopathic oncology providers have extensive knowledge of radiation, chemotherapy and other conventional cancer treatments.
 They are available to help guide your treatment plan and are in regular communication with your oncology team at CTCA.
 The Naturopathic Medicine Department also provides an educational component as well.
 Programs include information about vitamin and mineral supplements, natural remedies, nutritional guidance, lifestyle changes, stress management techniques and strategies for long-term prevention of cancer recurrence.

 The naturopathic medicine team at Eastern

-The naturopathic medicine team at CTCA at Eastern Regional Medical Center includes several naturopathic clinicians.
+The naturopathic medicine team at CTCA at Eastern Regional Medical Center includes several naturopathic doctors.
 Each holds a Doctor of Naturopathic Medicine degree from a doctoral-level program accredited by the Council on Naturopathic Medical Education.
 In addition, some have also completed residency programs in naturopathic oncology.